CodexLink/GeM-ESSAC/README.md

 ## Versioning

 Currently, I use don't use any APIs regarding software versioning.
-But instead we usually do based on date.
+But instead, we usually do base on the date.
 For example:
 ```
 When Build is done: at 4:51 PM at 08/21/2018
 Result Versioning is: 108212018